 There are two main types: freestone and clingstone.
 Freestone peaches are easier to eat because the flesh separates from the pit, while with clingstone peaches, the flesh clings to the pit.
 Nectarines are similar to peaches but do not have the fuzzy skin that peaches have.

-Peaches and nectarines are good sources of vitamins A and C and are great sources of potassium and fiber.
-They can be eaten fresh, canned, frozen, or baked, and they can also make jams, jellies, and pies.
+Peaches and nectarines are good sources of vitamins A and C and potassium and fiber.
+They can be eaten fresh, canned, frozen, or baked, and they can also be made into jams, jellies, and pies.

 Plums